-The cookout’s goal was to open a dialogue and build trust between police and citizens.
+The purpose of the cookout was to open a dialogue and build trust between police and citizens

 , photo: Tampa Bay Times/Loren Elliott, via AP